wolfmindai/ledger-of-collapse/README.md

 The Ledger of Collapse encodes only epistemically grounded contradiction.

-Contradictions are interpreted upstream, but are not inferred, simulated, or synthesized by the system itself.
+Contradictions are interpreted upstream, and not inferred, simulated, or synthesized by the LOC itself.

 Eligibility for symbolic encoding requires structural surfacing:
 observable inconsistency between declared scope and realized constraint,